-For January, albedo increases over the regions where snow is present are reflected in the reference data (Figure 7).
-A latitudinal gradient can especially be noted, as the values derived from GlobCover and GlobAlbedo typically barely exceed 0.15 in

-- Western Europe, but are higher than 0.3 in Scandinavia and even reach ~0.5 in Northern Siberia.
+For January, observations show that the albedo of trees increases over the regions where snow is present (Figure 6).
+A latitudinal gradient can especially be noted, as the values derived from GlobCover and GlobAlbedo typically barely exceed 0.15 in Western Europe, but are higher than 0.3 in Scandinavia and even reach ~0.5 in Northern Siberia.
 Our results show that CanESM2 and the climate models using the CLM also simulate higher albedo values over snow-covered regions, with values that remain within the range indicated by observations for this time of the year.
-However, the models from the GFDL suite and especially GFDL-CM3 present an overestimation of these quantities, a behaviour that is even more pronounced in MIROC5 which exhibits values exceeding 0.5 north of ~50°N, and even reaching ~0.7 in areas located close to the Arctic - 390 ocean.
-Such biases have already been reported for GFDL-ESM2M and MIROC5 and linked to unrealistic parameterisations of snow canopy and vegetation masking (Thackeray, Fletcher and Derksen, 2015).
-They are significantly higher than the typical error of the reconstruction method identified for this month north of 40°N (~0.037).
-Unfortunately, in the case of MIROC-ESM, MIROC-ESM-CHEM and the models from the MPI suite (MPI-ESM-LR, MPI-ESM-MR and MPI-ESM-P) the spatial coverage of the reconstruction method is too low to be able to draw meaningful comparisons with observations over spow covered areas. - 395 snow-covered areas.
+On the other hand, MIROC5 tends to overestimate albedo under the presence of snow, with values exceeding 0.5 north of ~50°N, and even reaching ~0.7 in areas located close to the Arctic ocean.
+Unfortunately, in the case of MIROC-ESM, MIROC-ESM-CHEM and the models from the MPI suite the spatial coverage of the reconstruction method is too low to be able to draw meaningful comparisons with observations over snow-covered areas.